sghoseWI/Election-Analytics/README.md

 * [`final_data_for_model_1.csv`](https://github.com/sghoseWI/Texas-Blue/blob/master/final_data_for_model_1.csv) - Information for the 2016 and 2014 house, senate, and presidential election along with controls

-* [`Science of Elections Writeup.pdf`](https://github.com/sghoseWI/Texas-Blue/blob/master/Science%20of%20Elections%20Writeup.pdf) - A paper describing the methods, reasoning, models, and results used in this analysis.
+* [`Science of Elections Writeup.pdf`](https://github.com/sghoseWI/Texas-Blue/blob/master/Science%20of%20Elections%20Writeup.pdf) - Discussion of the methods, reasoning, models, and results used in this analysis.

 * [`put_data_together.ipynb`](https://github.com/sghoseWI/Texas-Blue/blob/master/put_data_together.ipynb) - Used to data from all the years and elections with control factors.